dhimasryan/SSEMS-with-Quality-Net/README.md

 4. SSEMS_Main.py to select the best model based on Quality-Net

 **Citation**

-Please kindly cite our paper, if you find the code is useful.
+Please kindly cite our paper, if you find this code is useful.

 <a id="1"></a>
 R. E. Zezario, S.-W. Fu, X. Lu, H.-M. Wang, and Y. Tsao, “Specialized